-What's better than low carb pancakes?
-Low carb cinnamon roll pancakes!
+What's better than pancakes?
+Keto cinnamon roll pancakes!
 These almond flour pancakes with a cinnamon swirl and a sugar free cream cheese frosting are sure to be a hit at the breakfast table.
-The recipe is Keto, gluten free and diabetic-friendly.
+The recipe is gluten-free and diabetic-friendly.

-I'm a huge fan of pancakes, and I luuuurve cinnamon rolls.
+I'm a huge fan of pancakes, and I love keto cinnamon rolls.
 It was obvious - I had to combine the two in one wonderful dish!

-This recipe uses my popular almond cream cheese Keto pancakes as a base.
+This recipe uses my popular keto pancakes as a base.
 If you haven't tried them yet you're missing out!
 They have a LOT of fans 😉

 I first tested a cinnamon swirl made just out of butter, sweetener and cinnamon.
 However, I did not like the way the pancakes looked - kind of messy and almost falling apart.
 By adding a few tablespoons of pancake batter to the cinnamon swirl mix, the problem was solved!

 You only need a handful of ingredients for this recipe:

 - Baking powder